jonathanrmarsh4/HealthPilot/replit.md

-# Health Insights AI - AI-Powered Health Dashboard
+# HealthPilot - AI-Powered Health Dashboard

 ## Overview
-Health Insights AI is an AI-powered platform designed to analyze health records, track biomarkers, and deliver personalized health recommendations.
+HealthPilot is an AI-powered health and wellness platform developed by Nuvitae Labs (nuvitaelabs.com).
+The platform analyzes health records, tracks biomarkers, and delivers personalized health recommendations.
 It provides AI-generated meal plans, training schedules, and alternative therapy suggestions, empowering users with personalized intelligence and pattern discovery from their health data to optimize well-being.
 The project's vision is to optimize user well-being through data-driven insights and actionable recommendations, with market potential in personalized health and wellness.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development where I can provide feedback at each stage.
 Ask before making major changes to the project structure or core functionalities.
 Do not make changes to the `replit.nix` file.
 I primarily use iPad and iPhone for my work.
 All features must be fully functional and properly responsive on mobile/tablet devices.